Kilimanjaro Backpack – Guide To The Bag You Need On Mt Kilimanjaro

 See more duffel bag options here.

-What daypack should I take?
+What daypack should I take for Kilimanjaro?

 In addition to your duffle bag (which is carried by your porter) you will be carrying your own daypack.
 In your daypack you should keep all important gear (suncream, sunglasses, snacks, water), personal (money, passport etc.) or small breakable items (camera, phone etc.).